Printable VersionsAdult Orientation (PDF Document – 4 pages, 359 KB) Youth Orientation (PDF Document – 2 pages, 128 KB)

 - Restroom Use – An adult should be made aware of any youth leaving the cabin to go to the restroom at night.
-The adult will decide if the youth needs a buddy to accompany them to the restroom.
+The youth needs a buddy to accompany them to the restroom.

 - Sleepwalkers – Sleepwalkers should be assigned to the lower bunks.

 - No Moving Bunks – The bunks are set up to meet state guidelines and should not be moved.
 If you need additional bunks see your Upham Liaison and they will arrange to have you get cots from a near by storage area.
 Adults in the cabin need to make sure the cots are returned to their original storage area before leaving camp.

 - Campers Sleep Head to Toe – State law requires that campers have their heads at opposite ends of the top and bottom bunks.
 (This is to avoid sneeze/spray/throw up issues overnight.)

 - Blocking Doors – Adult cabin & dorm supervisors should make sure that youth are not stacking bags and other gear in front of emergency doors.

 - Cabin Visits – Adults ensure that campers stay in their assigned cabins or dorm rooms and do not visit other cabins or dorm rooms.